Arson suspected in fire that killed 7 in France

 “In light of the initial evidence, I have opened an investigation into acts of arson leading to death,” he told reporters at the scene.

+“These actions are serious, they are barbaric,” he said, adding that he expected “a strong response” by the authorities once the investigation was over.

+President Emmanuel Macron said he shared Nice’s “emotion” following the fire, posting on social media that his thoughts were “with the loved ones of those who died”.

-The blaze probably broke out on the building’s second floor and spread to higher floors, authorities said.
+The blaze probably started on the building’s second floor and spread through the staircase to higher floors, authorities said.

-Rescuers said that three people were taken to hospital, one of them with life-threatening injuries.
+Rescuers said that three people were taken to hospital, one of them with life-threatening injuries after jumping from a window.

 They said firefighters were confronted by a “raging apartment fire” on the seventh floor of the building.
 They carried out three aerial ladder rescues and evacuated dozens.

-In total, 25 fire engines and 72 firefighters were involved in tackling the fire.
+Soibrata, who did not give her last name, and others in the building told AFP that the wait for firefighters had been much longer than the “10 minutes” Martinelli said it took for them to arrive.

+Neighbours sprayed water on parasols and furniture on adjacent balconies to prevent falling burning debris from setting the rest of the building on fire, they said.

-Twenty people were evacuated to a temporary shelter, with Nice Mayor Christian Estrosi saying a crisis unit to help anyone affected by the fire.
+Twenty people were evacuated to a temporary shelter, with Nice Mayor Christian Estrosi saying a crisis unit would be set up to help anyone affected by the fire.